raspberrypilearning/getting-started-scratch/en/step_8.md

 To make a sound play continuously, use a `play sound until done`{:class="block3sound"} block inside a `forever`{:class="block3control"} loop.
 Once the sound has finished, the `forever`{:class="block3control"} loop makes the sound start again from the beginning.

-This example uses a single long sound clip repeated as a soundtrack.
+This code uses a single long sound clip repeated as a soundtrack:

 ```blocks3
 when green flag clicked